You love growing plants indoors, but they die soon (or, you kill them?). This won’t happen again if you avoid these 9 mistakes!

 3. Wrong soil

-We say– Soil is the key!
+We say–Soil is the key!
 And when it comes to growing plants indoors, you can’t compromise with soil.
 A soilless potting mix is what we suggest.
 You can also make your own or choose high quality, organic soil mix.
+Some of our favorite DIY recipes here!

-Make sure that the soil you mix or buy is according to your plant’s needs.
-Some plants do better in moisture retaining, dense soil, while other plants, such as cacti, need light, fast-draining soil with high sand and peat content, to prevent root rot.
+Make sure that the soil you make or buy is according to your plant’s needs.
+Some plants do better in rich, moisture-retaining soil, while other plants, such as succulents and cacti, need light, fast-draining soil with high sand and peat content, to prevent root rot.

 5. Keeping plants in too much or too little light

-It is true that plants need light, but indoor plants are tender, low sunlight plants and exceeding their light requirement can kill them.
+It is true that plants need light, but indoor plants are tender, low sunlight plants, and exceeding their light requirement can kill them.
 It is always better to know about your plant before placing it anywhere.
-Some plants require little light for healthy growth.
-If they are supplied with more light, then this can kill or debilitate them.
+Some plants require indirect light for healthy growth.
+If they are supplied with full direct sunlight, then this can kill or debilitate them.

 6. Exposing to extreme temperatures